 - Office of Sponsored Projects provides assistance to faculty and staff in obtaining and managing sponsored awards that support scholarly activities.

-- Office of Cooperative Research oversees the management of Yale’s intellectual property and licensing of such intellectual property.
+- Yale Ventures oversees the management of Yale’s intellectual property and licensing of such intellectual property.

 - Procurement is responsible for the purchase of goods and services at Yale.